Renters Insurance provides financial protection for you and your belongings while you rent a home or personal property.

 Renters Insurance may also reimburse you for additional or temporary living expenses if you cannot access your rented property.
 If your rented property is uninhabitable due to unforeseen damages, you can use this coverage option to pay the additional expenses for staying in a hotel or other rental location.
 This coverage option likely has monetary and duration limits, so be sure to choose the right amount for your needs.

 Renters Insurance policies are affordable and recommended by Consumer Reports.
 A 2020 survey by the Insurance Information Institute reports that Renters Insurance policies have grown from 42% to 57% since 2018.
 With the rise of natural disasters across the United States that range from wildfires to storms and even sudden deep freezes, people are realizing unforeseen natural events can easily lead to financial crises.

-A Renters Insurance policy allows a renter the peace of mind to prioritize their own safety and health, knowing expenses will be covered or reimbursed through an insurance claim.
+A Renters Insurance policy in California allows a renter the peace of mind to prioritize their own safety and health, knowing expenses will be covered or reimbursed through an insurance claim.